Azure SQL Database with DirectQuery

 Power BI Desktop and DirectQuery

 To connect to Azure SQL Database using DirectQuery, you must use Power BI Desktop.
-This approach provides additional flexibility and capabilities.
+This approach provides more flexibility and capabilities.
 Reports created using Power BI Desktop can then be published to the Power BI service.
-You can learn more about how to connect to Azure SQL Database using DirectQuery within Power BI Desktop.
+To learn more about how to connect to Azure SQL Database in Power BI Desktop, see Use DirectQuery in Power BI Desktop.

 Find parameter values